-- 4. Target young professionals and empty nesters by facilitating mixed-use developments in downtown Hartford and the broader Capitol Region that incorporate residential, commercial, and office spaces into a single development.
-The goal is to create vibrant, walkable neighborhoods that offer a wide range of amenities and services, while also supporting the existing businesses and infrastructure. - 5.
+- 4. Target young professionals and empty nesters by facilitating mixed-use, transit-oriented developments in downtown Hartford and the broader Capitol Region that incorporate residential, commercial, and office spaces into a single development.
+The goal is to create vibrant, walkable neighborhoods that offer a wide range of amenities and services, while also supporting the existing businesses and infrastructure.
+Create talkable communities by investing in streetscapes build/improve sidewalks, lighting, landscaping, incorporate street furniture (i.e. trash cans, bicycle racks, benches).
+Invest in litter removal and maintenance to keep places clean and in good repair. - 5.
 Create a fund for small-scale developers to fill the gap in financing for challenging mixed-use rehabilitation and infill projects.
 Approach the region's insurance companies to support establishing this fund.